-latest hair products or color inspirations, choosing the right brush is one of the most important things you can do for your 'do.
+Choosing the right brush is one of the most important things you can do for your 'do.
 Dry, fragile and damaged hair types need to be extra careful when selecting a brush to not cause more frizz, friction and snapping.

 Picking the right brush is no easy task, so we called in reinforcements.
 Walking us through classic staples, new innovations, and everything in-between is red carpet hairstylist

 Ryan Richman.
 He works with Ashley Tisdale, Lorde, and Sarah Hyland — and is the man behind our beach-wave tutorial.
 Ahead, you'll find his expert breakdown on which brushes you need in your life, how to use the ones you already own, and so much more.
 The Sculpting Brush Hair Type:

 If you're blowdrying your hair at home and can't quite figure out how to control a round brush, pick up this instead.
 The bristles smooth and soften hair while reducing static once fully dried.

 SilverClassic Sculpting Brush, available at